base58btc/LARP/docs/05-blockbuilding.md

 	Now we just need to figure out how much we can send ourselves in the coinbase.
-Find the lock that corresponds to your node's secret key and place this on the first ouput.
+Find the lock that corresponds to your node's secret key and place this on the first output.

 	ACTION: Place your own black lock on the output and hold it up so nodes can see + copy what you've done.